dromorobo/MSX-wifi/README.md

 - MSX computer
   - MSX2 with MSX DOS2 is preferred, but MSX1 will do
   - (optional) MSX cartridge that can do SD-cards; not required, but makes life easier
-- PC/Mac with a USB-serial interface (to connect the ESP and flash it with a new firmware)
+- PC/Mac with a USB interface
-- USB/Serial interface to connect the ESP to your PC/Mac
+- USB/Serial cable/interface to connect the ESP to your PC/Mac

-WHAT YOU NEED - Software for ESP
+<b>WHAT YOU NEED - Software for ESP</b>
 - NodeMCU firmware (see https://nodemcu.readthedocs.io/en/release/getting-started/ on how to build and flash it)

-WHAT YOU NEED - Software for MSX
+<b>WHAT YOU NEED - Software for MSX</b>
 - Fossil driver from Erik Maas (See: https://hansotten.file-hunter.com/software/)
 - Turbo Pascal 3.0 (See: http://pascal.hansotten.com/delphi/turbo-pascal-on-cpm-msx-dos-and-ms-dos/)
 - Any MSX terminal program that recognizes the interface you use, for example